Shopping Malls, souvenir shops: South Korea - Buying Souvenir

 Most Asian will also buy the famous prized Korean ginseng to give folks back home.

-At the National Palace Museum souvenir shop and similar shops at tourist attraction, there are so many Chinese art souvenir to select from.
+What to buy: At the National Palace Museum souvenir shop and similar shops at tourist attraction, there are so many Chinese art souvenir to select from.

 One that I picked was a mouse pad for my home computer showing a famous Chinese painting.
 Functional and attractive.
 Also on sale are bookmarks and refrigerator magnets of Chinese important work of bronzeware, fine china vases of intriguing shapes.

 Besides the traditional Chinese arts of different dynasties, there are also local aboriginal Taiwnese craft that is unique to Taiwan.

 Red Market which is situated within walking distance to where I was staying ( the Pousada de Mong Ha Hotel) is a great place to buy branded tees which come from the factory outlets where they are made.
 Labels include Agnes b and Polo can be found in these factory outlet clothing shops.
 You just need patience and time to search around.
 Good Luck!

 What to buy: Womens, mens, children's tees, tops and bottoms.
 Sports shorts, pants and even pyjamas can be found at the shops.

 In each of the countries there were streets or centers in the city that offered the tourist a sample of the local craft works.
 In Singapore, Arab Street had such shops.
 In Malaysia it was the Central Market that people flocked to.
 In Indonesia, such items could be found along the country roads and most interestingly in Jakarta, the top floors of a modern shopping mall building had merchandise from all over the country.
 I'd mention the name of the store, but it was burned out, during a riotous demonstration some years ago, by Indonesians asking for the recall of the President.Related to:

 - Arts and Culture